Microsoft-Build-2016/CodeLabs-GameDev-3-ANGLE/Source/Ex4/README.md

 1. Open **Breakout.sln** in the **CodeLabs/Workshops/Games/Module3-ANGLE/Source/Ex3/Begin** folder.

-2. Select **Debug x64** from the Project Configuration and Platform dropdowns.
+1. Select **Debug x64** from the Project Configuration and Platform dropdowns.

 	![Configuring the build target](../../Images/ex2-debug-x64.PNG?raw=true "Configuring the build target")

 	_Configuring the build target_

-3. Press **F5** to build and run the project.
+1. Press **F5** to build and run the project.
 The app should look like this:

 	![Breakout App](../../Images/ex2-breakout-app.png?raw=true "Breakout App")

 	_Breakout App_

-4. Open the file **OepnGLESPage.xaml.h**.
-Add the following lines of code at the end of the class declaration in the private section:
+1. Open the file **OepnGLESPage.xaml.h**.
+Add the following lines of code at the end of the class declaration in the private section.

     ````C++
     // Setup user input